Five commands. That's the whole workflow.

 Install the CLI

-One command.
+Install via npm, Homebrew, or npx.
 Works on macOS, Linux, and Windows (via WSL).
-No runtime dependencies.

 Step 2